Boston Public Garden: The pond

 During the warmer seasons, the 4 acre pond is the home of a great many ducks, as well as of one or more swans.
 A popular tourist attraction is the Swan Boats, which began operating in 1877.
 For a small fee, tourists can sit on a boat ornamented with a white swan at the rear.
 The boat is then pedaled around the pond by a tour guide sitting within the swan.

-Since 2020, no real swans have lived in the pond.
-Although, there have been pairs of swans in the past.
-The most recent pair were mute swans named Romeo and Juliet after the Shakespearian couple, despite both being female.
+Mute swans have historically resided in the pond during the spring and summer months.
+A pair are annually reintroduced to the garden during the Return of the Swans celebration, where the birds are escorted to the water by a parade and brass band.
+The most recent pair, Romeo and Juliet, are named after the Shakespearian couple; they were discovered to both be female shortly after the legal recognition of same-sex marriage in Massachusetts.